 The front look of the Leaf is neat and sharper.
 It has a smooth bumper without any grill attached and comes with an optional contrasting roof.

-It also includes little blue highlights which hint at the vehicle’s credentials, we hardly notice.
+It also includes little blue highlights, which hint at the vehicle’s credentials, which we hardly notice.

 The Leaf interiors.

-As you step inside the cabin, you’ll see plenty of space for rider and passengers.
+As you step inside the cabin, you’ll see plenty of space for riders and passengers.